mickaellalande/MC-Toolkit/README.md

 ## Past meetings:

+- Tuesday 11/05 at 10:30 am: [Machine learning](Machine-Learning) #1: Creation of a new discussion group within MCToolkit, first meeting (Thomas Chauve)
 - Tuesday 23/02 at 10:30 am: [The misuse of colour in science communication ](ColourUse) ([Jean-baptiste Barré](http://pp.ige-grenoble.fr/pageperso/barrej/))
 - Tuesday 09/02 at 10:30 am: [How to make a Python package?](Python_Package) ([Clara BURGARD](https://claraburgard.weebly.com/))